cockroachdb/docs/v21.2/security-reference/security-overview.md

 Cockroach Labs maintains <a href="https://github.com/cockroachdb/cockroach">CockroachDB as an open-source core</a>, which is available to operate under a number of different licensing options, including several free options.

-<b>Self-Deployed CockroachDB</b> here refers to the situation of a user deploying and operating their own cluster.
+<b>Self-Hosted CockroachDB</b> here refers to the situation of a user deploying and operating their own cluster.

-<b>Self-Deployed CockroachDB Enterprise</b> refers to an ongoing paid license relationship with Cockroach Labs.
+<b>Self-Hosted CockroachDB Enterprise</b> refers to an ongoing paid license relationship with Cockroach Labs.
 This license unlocks advanced features (see below).
 In this situation the customer maintains full control over their data, compute, and network resources while benefiting from the expertise of the Cockroach Labs' Enterprise Support staff.

 - See the [list of Enterprise features](../enterprise-licensing.html)
 - Read the [licensing FAQ](../licensing-faqs.html)